appearin/policy/privacy-policy.md

 ## Introduction

-This policy describes what information we collect when you use Whereby’s sites, services, mobile applications, products, and content (“Services”).
+This policy describes what information we collect when you use Whereby’s websites, services, mobile applications, products, and content (“Services”).
 It also provides information about how we store, transfer, use, and delete that information, and what choices you have with respect to the information.